jemmec/legshark/README.md

 ![keyboard-layout Rev2](images/keyboard-layout_rev2.png)

 Revision 2 will bring more customizable layout options and various optimizaitons over the original board.
+It will also change the layout to be more aesthetic and symetrical than it's predecesor.

 The purpose of this keyboard is contain all of the features I would like to have in an ortholinear keyboard (in order of importance):